BU-COVID-Tracing/COVID-Backend/README.md

  * Go code for mix network nodes (For upload anonymization)
  * Dockerfiles for the above componenets
  * Python scripts for spinning up and connecting the following containers (2 Mix Nodes -> Backend -> MySQL Database)
- * A basic client that encrypts some uuids and sends them to the backend through the mix nodes
+ * A basic client that encrypts some data and sends it to the backend through the mix nodes

 #### Backend Dependencies
  * Java 8